wahrwolf/ba-thesis/chapters/22-experiment.md

 ## Data Selection and Preparation
 ### Selection
 #### Corpus
+As \reference{kobus} did in their experiment, I build a trainings corpus with the content from multiple domains.
+I used the three domains FINANCE, LAW and MEDICAL for my experiments.
+These domain share certain semantic qualities like informality and a precise language.
+All three contain domain specific jargon.

+For the FINANCE domain I used version 1 of the website and documentation of the European Central Bank \TODO{reference j tiedemann).
+This corpus will be refereed as ECB.
+For the LAW domain I used version 7 of a parrellel coprus extracted from the European Parliament web site \TODO{reference philipp koehn}.
+This corpus will be referred as Europarl.
+For the last domain (MEDICAL) I used version 3 of a corpus made of PDF documents from the European Medicines Agency, which will be refereed as EMEA.

-In the original paper, the combined corpus hold \TODO{CHECK THOSE NUMBERS} 5 domains from partly comercial or restriced corpora.
+In the original paper, the trainings corpus consists of 5 domains from partly proprietary corpora.
-Since I had not the ressources or the time, I scaled the number of corpura and therfore domains down to 3.
-I decided to use the same open available corpora and choose to combine the ECB, Europarl and EMEA corpus.

-To reduce the trainings time I split the original corpora in logical units (e.g. a parlaments sitting).
+In contrast, all of my used corpora are available for free to everyone through the OPUS project \TODO{reference}.

+The corpora were splitted into smaller shards.
+Each shard represents one unit in the context of the document.
+The boundaries of the units were found by analyzing the German-English text and aplying closest possible splits on both langauge pairs.

-The units were than combined into a trainings set (~70,000 example sentence) and a valdidation set (~15,000 example sentence).
+The shards were than merged together into a training- and a validation set, so that each corpus had roughly the same amount of example sentences in both sets.

 To ensure that the resulting data sets were representive to the orginal domain corpora, I calculated the distribution of the word length and the number of words per sentence.

 #### Languages
-Since I can understand booth, English and German, I choose those as the first langauge pair.
-I used English as the source language and choose German as a related languge and Czech as a distant language.
+For the comparison I used Czech-English as a distant language pair and German-English as a related language pair.
-According to the FSI (https://www.state.gov/key-topics-foreign-service-institute/foreign-language-training/) German classifies as a Category II (moderate) and Czech as a Category III (Hard) language.
+According to the FSI (https://www.state.gov/key-topics-foreign-service-institute/foreign-language-training/) German classifies as a Category II (moderate) and Czech as a Category III (Hard) language for an English speaker.
+For both pairs I used English as the source language.
 All corpora where available in those pairs.

 ### Preparation
+I used Byte Pair Encoding to equalize the number of tokens per text.
-I applied Byte-Pair-Encoding to the reduced corpus and merged to 32000 symbols as done by \TODO{reference}.
+For that I run the implementation of \TODO{sennrich bpe} and reduced the text into 32000 \TODO{double check} tokens as suggested by \TODO{Kobus reference}.
-An uninque sequence was used to mark word endings and pairs.
+A unique sequence was used to mark word endings and pairs.
 The reference implementation of \TODO{reference sennrich bpe} was used.
-Other than the BPE and the reducing no data modification were applied.

-### Domain Prefixes
+### Prefix Constraints
-In the next step I applied 3 domain tags (one for each domain) to the source sentences of the data sets.
-The labels started where surronded my a sequenze marker that is different from the BPE marker.
-I did this to ensure, that the label was clearly marked as a special token.
-The token were prefixed to all sentences from the domain corpora.
-This is in line with the experiement from \TODO{paper finden} and in contrast to \TODO{sennrich paper}.
+I proceeded with the preprocessed data and applied the prefix constraints as described by \reference{kobus}
+For that I created one unique token per domain and prefixed all English sentences with the corresponding domain token.
+Since the format of the token differs from the format produced by the BPE algorithm, all prefix constraints can be considered unique.

+I had the following four corpora: Not modified data in DE-EN and CS-EN and Modified data in DE-EN and CS-EN.
+In the following I will refer to them as Clean-de-en, Clean-cs-en, Tagged-de-en and Tagged-cs-en.

 ## Model Selection and Optimization
 ### Model
-A RNN with LSTM and 1000 neurons and 2 hidden layers was trained on the data.
+The four corpora were than used to train a recurrent neural network with LSTM and 1000 neurons and two hidden layers.
+Furthermore I used multiple values for the optimizer, the learning rate and the learning rate decay.
+For the optimizer I used stochastic gradient descent, adam and adadelta.
+I ran all of them with learning rates 1, 0.1, 0.001 and 0.0001 and started to decay the learning rate by 0.3 per epoch after 5 or 10 epochs and once per optimizer and learning rate without any decay.
-The OpenNeuralMachineTranslation Framework from \TODO{opennmt reference} was used for the implementation of the training and the model.
+I used the \reference{openNMT} framework for the implementation of the model and the training procedure.
   \TODO{Add all default params}
+I build a MQTT scheduler to coordinate the runs on a mixture of NVIDIA GTX 980, 1080 and 1080Ti.
-Each model was trained for 18 Epochs.
+Each model was trained for 18 epochs, which took between 2 and 3,5 hours depending on the GPU.
 English was used in all models as the source locale and Czech and German as the target locale.
-This ensures, that the same amount of information is added to the text.
+All models were trained multiple times to ensure proper distribution of start vectors.

 ### Optimization
-I trained models with different optimizer (sgd, adam and adadelta) as well as multiple learning rates (0.001, 0.01, 0.1, 1.0).
-Additionally, a learning rate decay was used for some runs activated after 5 and 10 epochs with a decay rate of 0.5 and a reduction after each additional epoch.
-All configuration ran mutliple times to ensure satisfying variation on the training.
-The models were than scored with BLEU on the 1000 example sentences of the valdiation set and ranked accordingly.
+On all models 1000 sentences from the valdiation set where translated.
+The translations were stripped from the BPE and compared to the reference texts using BLEU, METEOR and ROUGE\_L.
+The scores where than used to find the best model.
-For the further comparison only the best models per data set where choosen.
+For the further comparison only,

 ## Comparison and evaluation of the domain control mechanism
 ### evaluation of the domain control mechanism
-The best models from the hyper parameter optimization were then used to translate 4 texts with each 10,000 example sentences.
-For each domain one text was picked random from the orignal domain and one with equal parts from all 3 domains.
-Each of the 4 texts was than compared to the reference translation and scored using BLEU.

-The difference of the models within one langauge pair is compared to the difference in the other language pair.
+The translations from the best models for all four corpora were than split into the three domains.
+The three metrics were calculated on the domain texts and the combined text.

+For the evaluation I calculated the differences between the training with and without prefix constraints for both language paris and all four texts.